apache/iceberg-rust/crates/integrations/datafusion/README.md

   ~ under the License.
 -->

-# Apache Iceberg Datafusion Integration
+# Apache Iceberg DataFusion Integration

-This crate contains the integration of Apache Datafusion and Apache Iceberg.
+This crate contains the integration of Apache DataFusion and Apache Iceberg.